Module I.

 Perspectivism and non-western cosmologies

-Viveiros de Castro and Adolfo Chaparro describe the ritualistic anthropophagus act of Amerindian societies as leading to an incessant proliferation of subject positions in perpetual becoming that endowed with meaning a social whole including various types of deities and spirits and excluding neither nonhuman forms of life nor the dead.
-For these cultures, which took the war as a primordial metaphysical fact, all beings (alive or dead, human, vegetal, spiritual or animal...) were conceived as integral parts of a cosmic reality in which they could potentially be devoured by others, thus participating in the interspecific –and never exclusively material– exchange of creation-predation.
+Viveiros de Castro and Adolfo Chaparro describe the ritualistic anthropophagus act of Amerindian societies as leading to an incessant proliferation of subject positions in perpetual becoming that endowed with meaning a social whole including various types of deities and spirits, and excluding neither nonhuman forms of life nor the dead.
+For these cultures, which took war as a primordial metaphysical fact, all beings (alive or dead, human, vegetal, spiritual or animal...) were conceived as integral parts of a cosmic reality in which they could potentially be devoured by others, thus participating in the interspecific –and never exclusively material– exchange of creation-predation.
 Thus, humans did not hold a master position: they took part in an eco-cosmological complex of which they temporarily incarnated just one of the many possible perspectives.
 Being human depended on the point of view.

-Queer worldings and rituals
+Queer worldlings and rituals

-Recent theoretical-critical and scientific interest in queer ecologies and animalities demonstrate the connection between the control of sexuality and the increasing destruction of non-human life forms, as well as the way in which these kinds of queer attachments and becomings, far from undermining the reproduction and continuity of species, help to strengthen them: the more diverse the species, the more resistant it is to external threats and disease.
-Moreover, according to these approaches, queer exuberance –broadly understood– would be the main engine of life, since it is precisely this form of desire and existence that generates the experimental, co-adaptive, and symbiotic conditions that constitute evolution.
+Recent theoretical-critical and scientific interest in queer ecologies and animalities demonstrates the connection between the control of sexuality and the increasing destruction of non-human life forms, as well as the way in which these kinds of queer attachments and becomings, far from undermining the reproduction and continuity of species, help to strengthen them: the more diverse the species, the more resistant it is to external threats and disease.
+Moreover, according to these approaches, queer exuberance –broadly understood– would be the main engine of life, since it is precisely this form of desire and existence that generates the experimental, co-adaptive and symbiotic conditions that constitute evolution.

 Module III.